 Is a dry sauna the same as an infrared sauna?

-Infrared saunas are a type of dry sauna, but they work differently.
+Infrared saunas are a type of dry sauna, but they work differently than a traditional profile.
 Instead of heating the air around you, infrared saunas use infrared light to directly heat your body.
 This is associated with some different potential benefits and drawbacks, which you can learn about in our guide to infrared sauna benefits.

 Do saunas help with weight loss?